89211208/Frameworks/Tutorials/02_FullStack.md

 # Full Stack

 ## Stablishing the communications Server-Client
-So far  in these set of tutorials we have: i) building a server using **Express.js**, ii) establishing a connections with the db using **mysql** and iii) building the client using **React.js**.
+So far  in these set of tutorials we have: i) built a server using **Express.js**, ii) established a connections with the db using **mysql** and iii) bulit the client(front-end) using **React.js**.

-Finally is time to connect, to do that we will:
+Finally is time to connect them all, to achieve this, we will:

-- Install [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) as node depency.
+- Install [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) as node dependency.
-- Consume the API we created during Back-end tutorial
+- Consume the API we created during **back-end** tutorial
-- Create a proxy so we dont have to change the endpoints while building the final version of our client
+- <strike>Create a proxy so we dont have to change the endpoints while building the final version of our client</strike>
 - Create the logic in the client side to handle the responses from the server
 - Define a way to keep an user logged